Master's in Law and Financial Markets

 - Conclusion Certificate: 50€

-Reading of this information does not exempt consultation of the full documentation regarding fees, emoluments and taxes for the academic year in question.
+Reading of this information does not exempt consultation of the Regulation for Tuition Fees, and full documentation regarding fees, emoluments and taxes for the academic year in question.

 Tuition fees are annual and due in full upon enrolment in the course.
 Payment in instalments is allowed for students’ mere convenience.